In our two Sean Hannity show day 38 Americans held hostage and abandoned by Joe Biden behind enemy lines.

 If you're black, you're a victim.

-What other system has allowed so many people to achieve so much and provide such a bright future?
+What other system has allowed so many people to achieve so much and provided such a bright future?

 That's the reason that so many people are trying to get in here.

-Because you you're literally offering for free your first curriculum, you know, and learning platform that is computer friendly and that parents and grandparents can use with their kids at home.
+If we were horrible, I wonder if people would want to come because you're literally offering for free your first curriculum, you know, a learning platform that is computer-friendly and that parents and grandparents can use with their kids at home.

-Uh, you know, the values that parents and grandparents hold near and dear to their hearts, their faith, uh, freedom, liberty, you know, life, uh, community, etc.
+You know, the values that parents and grandparents hold near and dear to their hearts, their faith, freedom, liberty, you know, life, community, et cetera.

-And then, you know, and and you you are you do take donations for people if they want to help so you can get to phase two and phase three and phase four, which will be amazing.
+And then, you know, and you do take donations for people if they want to help so you can get to phase two and phase three and phase four, which would be amazing.

 The graphics are very, very high quality.

-I mean, this is not uh little cheap stuff here.
+I mean, this is not a little cheap stuff here.

-You know, I said to you, you sent me an early copy of the book, and and by the way, it's very inexpensive, and why America matters.
+You know, I said to you, you sent me an early copy of the book.

-And I mean that because I talk to parents and grandparents every day, and they they're asking me what can I do?
+And I mean that because I talk to parents and grandparents every day, and they're asking me, what can I do?

-And it's absolutely critical because what Khrushchev was talking about sixty years ago when he said your grandchildren's children will live under communism and we won't have to fire a shot, is he knew that if they could gain control of our educational system and indoctrinate our kids,
+Absolutely, and it's absolutely critical because what Khrushchev was talking about 60 years ago when he said your grandchildren's children will live under communism and we won't have to fire a shot is he knew that if they could gain control of our educational system and indoctrinate our kids and if they could gain control of our media and parse out to the people only what they wanted them to know and if they could replace God with government in terms of their dependency,

 These are things that are happening right now in our country, and we have got to wake up.

-I think a lot of people are waking up, quite frankly, because I think you know, those who want to fundamentally change the country are moving a little bit too fast, and uh, you know, the frog and the boiling saucepan is waking up and jumping out of the saucepan.
+I think a lot of people are waking up, quite frankly, because I think those who want to fundamentally change the country are moving a little bit too fast.

 That shows you how far back I go.

-Uh, you're in this hooligan group of kids out there, you know, running the streets all day and night.
+Are you in this hooligan group of kids out there, you know, running the streets all day and night?

 Don't leave this house.